oilandsugar/ritual-dust/content/about/hardware.md

 date = "2021-06-13"
 image = "/img/about/camera.jpg"
 weight = 6
-intro = "A summary of the hardware tools I use for creating images, sounds and websites.
-Also what I use to enjoy different types of media" tags = ["hardware", "photo", "video", "music", "computer", "notes"]
+tags = ["hardware", "photo", "video", "music", "computer", "notes"]

 +++

+A summary of the hardware tools I use for creating images, sounds and websites.
+Also what I use to enjoy different types of media.

 ## Table of contents